List of The Flash characters: Tracy Brand

-Julian Albert Desmond / Alchemy (portrayed by Tom Felton; season 3) is a scientist and fellow CSI at the CCPD, who came from a prosperous old English family.
-The character was originally known as Julian Dorn.
-In season three, he works with Barry Allen though they did not initially get along.
-As Alchemy, he is an acolyte of Savitar who unlocks the potential in metahumans from the Flashpoint timeline in preparation for a future event.
-Julian is not aware he is Alchemy, and that he only assumes the guise while being unconsciously possessed by Savitar.
-Tobin Bell voices Doctor Alchemy.
-To fix what he made as Alchemy, Julian decides to join the team to help against Savitar and other metahumans.
-Julian and Caitlin Snow develop a romantic relationship.

-In season four, it is revealed that Julian returned to the United Kingdom.

 Carla Tannhauser

-Dr. Carla Tannhauser (portrayed by Susan Walters; seasons 3 & 5-6 & 8) is Caitlin's estranged mother, Thomas Snow's wife, a biomedical engineer, and CEO of a major research company.
+Dr. Carla Tannhauser (portrayed by Susan Walters; seasons 3, 5–6 and 8) is Caitlin's estranged mother, Thomas Snow's wife, a biomedical engineer, and CEO of a major research company.

-In season five, Carla is later captured by her husband's Icicle form and is placed in a cryo-tank before being rescued by Killer Frost.

-In season eight, Carla assists in an attempt to capture the black flame.
-It is also revealed that she is starting to develop her own cryokinesis.
-Carla was present at Frost's funeral.

 Introduced in season four

 Marlize DeVoe

-Marlize DeVoe (portrayed by Kim Engelbrecht; season 4) is a highly intelligent engineer who designs devices for her husband Clifford DeVoe.
-Initially, she was loyal and would join the Thinker in harassing and mocking Team Flash every time they score a victory, but as Clifford's original personality begins to be replaced by increasing cruelty and arrogance, she comes to realize that the husband she loved was gone and helps Team Flash defeat DeVoe in the final battle.
+Marlize DeVoe (portrayed by Kim Engelbrecht; season 4) is a highly intelligent engineer, and the wife of Clifford DeVoe.
+She initially worked on designs and devices for the Thinker out of loyalty and would join her husband in harassing and mocking Team Flash every time the two score a victory.
+But as Clifford's original personality begins to be replaced by one of increasing cruelty and arrogance, Marlize comes to realize that the husband she loved was gone and helps Team Flash defeat DeVoe in the final battle.